Updated 5 months ago

 Like we said before, if you live in a deregulated area of Texas, you’ll need to pick an REP. When you’re looking to go solar, you’ll want to narrow it down to REPs that offer solar buyback plans.

-Out of the over one hundred REPs operating throughout the Lone Star State, only seven currently offer some kind of solar buyback plan, and they include:
+Out of the over one hundred REPs operating throughout the Lone Star State, only a handful offer solar buyback plans

 But beware, not all of the solar buyback plans offered by these companies are created equal.
 We’ve divided the solar plans offered by these REPs into three categories: